-- 1. Elect a faculty chairperson and a secretary. - 2.
-Keep reasonably detailed minutes, including a reflection of the deliberative process involved in decision-making, and be in accord with Section 2.6-R of the Senate Bylaws.
-Approved minutes will be forwarded to the Senate administrative clerk for permanent storage. - 3.
-Review all issues, including policies, procedures, and proposals, which are relevant to administrative affairs, and report their findings and recommendations to the Senate. - 4.
-Have jurisdiction over Administrative Policies and Procedures including: - a.
-Conduct an analysis of costs, staffing, and enrollment data for all new and expanded academic and administrative programs. - b.
-Provide oversight of the use of the Academic Impact Fund and make recommendations to the Provost and the Senate.
-In October, meet with the Provost's Office regarding all aspects of the fund, receive a report on searches authorized for permanent hires during that year and the enrollment, faculty, and other qualitative and quantitative data used to determine their distribution across colleges.
-Also at this time, receive a report regarding the cash flows over the previous calendar/fiscal year cycle (e.g. cy/fy09 in October 2010).
-Then draft annual recommendations. - c.
-Meet with representatives from the Vice President for Finance and Planning and Vice President for Academic Affairs early in the year prior to the October Board of Trustees meeting to receive a report on the operating budget for the current fiscal year.
-This would be an information item to the Planning and Finance Committee and the Senate. - d.
-Meet with representatives from the Vice President for Finance and Planning and Vice President for Academic Affairs early in the Spring to review more specific plans for the upcoming fiscal year operating budget requests. - e.
-Receive and review a report of the total athletic budget from the Director of Athletics. - 5.
-Have jurisdiction over Annual Capital Planning and Budgeting.
+- 1. Follow the procedures of the Academic Senate Bylaws and the Open Meetings Act, including for public comment (Article V, Section 4.E), absences and vacancies (Article III Section 5), quorum (Article VI, Section 6.M), voting (Article VI, Section 6.O), and agendas (Article VI, Section 6.P). - Keep reasonably detailed minutes, including a reflection of the deliberative process involved in decision-making, and be in accord with Article VI, Section 6.S of the Academic Senate Bylaws.
+Approved minutes will be forwarded to the Academic Senate Office Administrator for permanent storage. - 3.
+Elect a chairperson from among its faculty members, and a secretary from among its student and faculty members. - 4.
+Review all issues, including policies, procedures, and proposals, which are relevant to administrative affairs, and report their findings and recommendations to the Academic - 5.
+Have jurisdiction over Administrative Policies and Procedures.
+This includes: - a.
+Conducting an analysis of costs, staffing, and enrollment data for all new and expanded academic and administrative programs. - b.
+Providing oversight of the use of the Academic Impact Fund and making recommendations to the Provost and the Academic Meeting annually with the Office of the Provost regarding all aspects of the fund, requesting and receiving a report on searches authorized for permanent hires during that year and the enrollment, faculty, and other qualitative and quantitative data used to determine their distribution across colleges.
+Also at this time, requesting and receiving a report regarding the cash flows over the previous calendar/fiscal year cycle (e.g., cy/fy20 in the fall of 2020 or spring of 2021).
+Then drafting annual recommendations.

-To facilitate the participation of the Academic Senate in the formulation of specific plans for campus facilities and grounds, the Administrative Affairs and Budget Committee is directed to:

-- a.
-Receive from Facilities Services the capital budget for the current fiscal year in September.
-This would be an information item for the Planning and Finance Committee and for the Senate. - b.
-Meet with representatives from the Facilities Services department early in the year to receive, review, and if necessary, provide input to the executive summary of the preliminary capital budget for the next fiscal year. - c.
-Meet with a representative from Facilities Services in September to receive, review, and discuss the executive summary of the Internal Budget, listing all projects to be undertaken during that year. - d.
-Review with representatives from Facilities Services how the annual facilities improvement projects implement the Comprehensive Physical Development Plan (a.k.a. the Campus Master Plan) and provide advice and recommendations on the University's capital planning process. - 6.
-Administer commentary on the President annually - 7.
-Annually review Academic Calendar issues as forwarded by the Executive Committee. - 8.
-Be able to bring a given project to the full Senate for consideration at any given time. - 9.
-Collaborate closely with the Planning and Finance Committee to articulate the relationships between annual operating and capital budgets and University long-range plans and budgets. - 10.
-Per Policy 3.2.15 Administrator Evaluation Policy, review and approve changes to questionnaires for evaluating deans and department chairs/school directors. - 11.
-Other tasks as assigned by the Executive Committee of the Academic Senate.
+- c.
+Meeting with representatives from the Office of the Vice President for Finance and Planning and the Office of the Provost early in the year prior to the October Board of Trustees meeting to receive a report on the operating budget for the current fiscal year. - d.
+Meeting with representatives from the Office of the Vice President for Finance and Planning and the Office of the Provost early in the Spring to review more specific plans for the upcoming fiscal year operating budget requests. - e.
+Receiving and reviewing a report of the total athletics budget from the Director of Athletics. - 6.
+Have jurisdiction over Annual Capital Planning and Budgeting. - 7.
+Facilitate the participation of the Academic Senate in the formulation of specific plans for campus facilities and grounds.
+This includes: - a.
+Receiving from Facilities Services the capital budget for the current fiscal year in September. - b.
+Meeting with representatives from Facilities Services early in the year to receive, review, and if necessary, provide input to the executive summary of the preliminary capital budget for the next fiscal year. - c.
+Meeting with representatives from Facilities Services in September to receive, review, and discuss the executive summary of the Internal Budget, listing all projects to be undertaken during that year. - d.
+Reviewing with representatives from Facilities Services how the annual facilities improvement projects implement the Campus Master Plan and providing advice and recommendations on the University's capital planning process. - 8.
+Administer commentary on the President annually. - 9.
+Review annually Academic Calendar issues as forwarded by the Executive Committee of the Academic Senate. - 10.
+Collaborate closely with the Planning and Finance Committee to articulate the relationships between annual operating and capital budgets and University long-range plans and budgets. - 11.
+Review and approve changes to questionnaires for evaluating deans and department chairs/school directors per Policy 3.2.15 Administrator Evaluation. - 12.
+Perform other tasks as assigned by the Executive Committee of the Academic Senate.